syncfusion-content/maui-docs/MAUI/Popup/Popup-Events.md

 private void Popup_Opened(object sender, EventArgs e) {
-   // Codes that needs to be executed once popup is visible in the screen.
+   // Codes that need to be executed once the popup is visible on the screen.
 }
 {% endhighlight %}
 {% endtabs %}

 ## Closing event

 The `SfPopup.Closing` event will be fired whenever closing the Popup in the application.
-It can cancel popup closing with `CancelEventArgs` that contains the following property:
+It can cancel the popup closing with `CancelEventArgs` that contains the following property:

-* `Cancel`: Popup opening is based on this value.
+* `Cancel`: Popup closing is based on this value.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}